jake6214-hue/ClearWeb/README.md

 ## How it works

-Runs silently on every page using four detection methods — site-specific selectors, chatbot widget IDs, class/ID pattern matching, and keyword scanning.
+Runs silently on every page using four detection methods: site-specific selectors, chatbot widget IDs, class/ID pattern matching, and keyword scanning.
 Elements are hidden not deleted, so you can toggle it off any time to restore the page instantly.

 ## Install